If you are in immediate danger or an attack has just happened, call 999.

 You can also get support and information from specialist local organisations.

-If you are suffering physical, sexual, emotional or financial abuse or are being intimidated or threatened by a current or previous partner or adult family member, you are a victim of domestic abuse.
+If you are suffering physical, sexual, emotional or financial abuse or are being intimidated or threatened by a current or previous partner or adult family member, you are a victim.

 You may be feeling frightened, isolated and ashamed.
 Remember, you are not to blame for what is happening and above all you do not have to suffer in silence.
 Help is available.